Twitter turns to academics to improve conversational health on the platform

 The first set of metrics this team is focusing on will look at the extent to which people acknowledge and engage with diverse viewpoints on Twitter.
 The second set of metrics will look at the difference between incivility and intolerance.
 Past research by this group shows that incivility can serve important functions in political dialogue, though not without spurring its own problems.
 On the other hand, intolerant speech (hate speech, racism, xenophobia) threatens our democracy.
 The team plans to develop algorithms that will distinguish between more useful incivility and the very useless intolerance we encounter daily on Twitter.

-The second research project will be led by Professor Miles Hewstone and John Gallacher at The University of Oxford, in partnership with Dr. Marc Heerdink at the University of Amsterdam.
-The work will be an extension of Prof. Hewstone’s long standing work to study intergroup conflict.
+Professor Miles Hewstone and John Gallacher at The University of Oxford, in partnership with Marc Heerdink at the University of Amsterdam, will lead the second research project.
+The work will be an extension of Hewstone’s long-standing work to study intergroup conflict.
 The current findings from this study show that when conversation contains more positive sentiments, cooperative emotions, and more complex thinking and reasoning from multiple perspectives, prejudice will go down and the quality of the relationships will go up.

 “As part of the project, text classifiers for language commonly associated with positive sentiment, cooperative emotionality, and integrative complexity will be adapted to the structure of communication on Twitter,” the Twitter blog says.